jkorb/logicalmethods.ai/content/exercises/logic-and-ai/index.md

 # Discussion {.discussion}

-_Note_: These questions require a (short) _argumentative discussion_ as an answer.
-That is you must provide _reasons_ in support for your answer and show why they do support your answer.
+_Note_: The following questions require argumentative writing, i.e. you're asked to take an informed view on the question, clearly state your position, and the reasons for it.

 ## a.)
 Logic and system 2